lit/lit.dev/packages/lit-dev-content/site/docs/v1/getting-started.md

 ### Adjust for your build system

 How you import the component may vary slightly depending on your build system and project structure.
 If you're writing in TypeScript, you'll use TypeScript files and use LitElement's decorators.
-(You can find a sample TypeScript element in the [TypeScript starter project](https://github.com/PolymerLabs/lit-element-starter-ts/blob/master/src/my-element.ts)).
+(You can find a sample TypeScript element in the <a href="https://github.com/PolymerLabs/lit-element-starter-ts/blob/master/src/my-element.ts" target="_blank" rel="noopener">TypeScript starter project</a>).

 For more details and sample build configurations, see [Build for production](/docs/v1/tools/build/).

 ### Optional: Use ES dev server

-If you already have a dev server that works with your build system, it should work with LitElement.
-[ES dev server](https://open-wc.org/developing/es-dev-server.html) is an alternative dev server that provides a simple, bundler-free workflow.
+If you already have a dev server that works with your build system, it should work with LitElement. <a href="https://open-wc.org/developing/es-dev-server.html" target="_blank" rel="noopener">ES dev server</a> is an alternative dev server that provides a simple, bundler-free workflow.
 It performs a small number of useful transforms, including transforming bare module specifiers, transpiling to ES5 when needed, and adding polyfills for older browsers.

 1. Install es-dev-server